THE VFA PIONEER HISTORIES PROJECT

 MJC: So, you moved to Washington.
 You weren’t married at that time.

 JL: I wasn’t married.
-I met Elliott who was an appellate lawyer arguing in courts of appeals all over the country for a federal agency called the National Labor Relations Board, the NLRB.
+I met Elliott Lichtman who was an appellate lawyer arguing in courts of appeals all over the country for a federal agency called the National Labor Relations Board, the NLRB.
 I met him through a blind date.
 He had already been a volunteer lawyer in Mississippi for the Lawyers’ Committee for Civil Rights Under Law.

 MJC: When did you return to Washington?